COME AND VISIT OUR WAREHOUSE SHOP. OPEN WEEKDAYS 9am - 5pm at CHURCH FARM, RODE, SOMERSET BA11 6AA

 Malay Chicken Curry

-To make this curry recipe super easy, I am using the Woh Hup Malaysian Curry Chicken paste.
+To make this recipe is super easy, I am using the Woh Hup Malaysian Chicken Curry paste.
 Made in Malaysia, the Woh Hup pastes are truly authentic and create a really delicious, no fuss curry.
 If you want a vegetarian dish, substitute aubergine instead of chicken.

-When it comes to the chicken, I will always choose chicken thighs and I like them to have the skin on - they are the tastiest cut.
-Buying boneless, skin-on chicken thighs is tricky so I generally grab bone in, skin on chicken thighs and whip the bones out.
-If you don't have the time to do this, leave the bone in and simmer everything for a little longer.
+When it comes to the chicken, I will always choose chicken thighs and I like them to have the skin on - they are easily the best part.
+Buying boneless, skin-on chicken thighs is tricky so I generally whip the bones out with a knife before I start.

 Recipe for Malaysian Curry Chicken